Join

 Dots

-A national initiative which brings schools and colleges together with universities to develop a network of support for students during the transition to university.
+Completely free for schools, colleges and students, Join the Dots works with universities to develop a network of support for students during the transition to university.

 Why Join the Dots?

 Disadvantage does not disappear when students walk through the doors of their university.
-By the end of 2026, we aim to have worked with our partners to support over 10,000 undergraduates to reach their full academic potential.
-In recent years, a growing body of research has highlighted the inequalities that exist at undergraduate level.
+In recent years, research has highlighted the inequalities that exist at undergraduate level.
 Some students are less likely to get good grades in their first year, more likely to drop out before their second year and less likely to graduate with a 1st or 2:1 in their final degree.
 The attainment gaps we see, even at the most competitive universities, are significant for less advantaged and underrepresented undergraduates.

-Join the Dots, developed in collaboration with the Reach Foundation and the London Academy of Excellence Tottenham, brings together schools and colleges together with universities to support students who are most likely to face barriers during the transition to higher education.
+Join the Dots, developed in collaboration with the Reach Foundation and the London Academy of Excellence Tottenham, is a free initiative that brings together schools and colleges together with universities to support students who are most likely to face barriers during the transition to higher education.

 The Programme

-Schools and colleges can offer the programme to any Year 13 students, focusing on those who meet targeting criteria.
-Students take part in a series of university preparation activities, delivered through self-paced and live sessions.
-The university preparation activities can be shared with Year 12 students as well.
+Schools and colleges can offer Join the Dots to any Year 12 or 13 students, focusing on those who meet targeting criteria.
+Students take part in a series of university preparation activities, called UniPrep, delivered through self-paced and live sessions.

-On Results Day students that will be attending one of the programme’s partner universities are matched with a PhD Coach from their university.
-Each PhD Coach supports up to eight students throughout their first six-month at the university.
+On results day, students that will be attending one of the programme’s partner universities are matched with a PhD Coach from their university.
+Each PhD Coach supports up to eight students throughout their first six-months at the university.
 Through 1-1 and peer group coaching, students develop key university study strategies and be a link for students to access university support as needed.
 These aim to foster a sense of belonging at university.

 You can see the Impact Report from the first year of Join the Dots here.